pinguin999/ALPACA/lua-docs/docs/scene.md

 ## Items

-Here we can define our items in the scene.
+Here you can define our items in the scene.
 An item always has a Spine file and a x and y position.
 It can optionally have an id, scale , skin, layer, animation, cross_scene.

 ### spine